ome/omero-web-apps-examples/react-webapp/README.md

+## OMERO webapp example

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an OMERO.web example app created with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+You can run this project in development mode or as an OMERO.web Django app.

+The notes below are largely from `Create React App` but have been updated with changes made to connect to OMERO in dev or production modes.

 In the project directory, you can run: